 One of the most beautiful places in the world, the Perito Moreno glacier is a rare tourist attraction that is 100% worth the buzz – and the price tag.
-Do not be dissuaded by its popularity; the scale of this glacier and its awe striking natural beauty is enough to make the crowds to fade into the background.
+Do not be dissuaded by its popularity; the scale of this glacier and its awe-striking natural beauty is enough to make the crowds fade into the background.

 The Perito Moreno glacier sits on the edge of Lago Argentino, in Patagonia.
 It is one of 47 glaciers in Argentina and the third largest in the country.

 Just west of El Calafate, this frozen river is one of the few glaciers in the world still growing.
 You can hear the crack and boom of advancing ice sheets underneath you.